-Whether you're ready to try indoor climbing or you've been doing it forever and visiting us for the first time (took you long enough!), there are some things you need to know to make your first visit the best it can be.
-It might involve some paperwork, scheduling a lesson or booking, and organizing some supervisors if you're coming with kids.
+Whether you're ready to try indoor climbing or you've been doing it forever and visiting us for the first time, there are some things you need to know to make your first visit the best it can be.
+You might need to fill out paperwork, schedule a lesson or booking, and/or organize some supervisors if you're coming with kids.
 Follow this easy guide and we'll get you climbing in no time!

 Anyone who climbs or supervises (that means you, parents!) needs to have a current waiver on file at Climber's Rock.
 Adults 18 years and older can fill out their own waiver at anytime, but minors under 18 years old must have their waiver completed and signed by their own parent or court-appointed legal guardian.
-Waivers stay active in our system for two years before needing to be renewed.
-Save time and paper by filling out your waivers online by clicking the big button below.
+We are frequently asked if older siblings, family friends, aunts/uncles, grandparents, etc. can fill out the waivers on a minor's behalf: unfortunately, the answer is no. Waivers stay active in our system for two years before needing to be renewed.
+Save time and paper by filling out your waivers online by clicking the big, orange button below:

 What type of climbing are you trying?

-We offer three different types of climbing for the same low price, but each one requires different sets of equipment, knowledge and experience.
+We offer three different types of climbing for the same low price.
+Each one requires different sets of equipment, knowledge and experience.
 Learn more about our many walls on the Our Walls page.

 Book a Lesson